ldhandley/Unreal.js-Wiki/Update-notes.md

 2016-02-16

 - BlueprintLibrary functions with alias for ScriptStructs are now supported.
 For an example, `KeyEvent.IsAltDown` is now available instead of `KeyEvent.KeyEvent_IsAltDown`.
+- BlueprintLibrary factory function is supported.
+For an example, `EventReply.Handled()` is now available instead of `WidgetBlueprintLibrary.Handled()`.

 2016-02-13